Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ## What kinds of errors Ü can prevent

-Ü is designed to prevent many common programming errors and mistakes, which are typical for some other languages.
+Ü is designed to prevent many common programming errors and mistakes, which are typical for some other programming languages.
 Many problems, which cause runtime errors, may be caught in compilation time.
-Here are listed some of such errors.
+Here are listed some of such errors (but not all of them, obviously).

 ### General unsoundness errors

-Ü compiler obviously detects errors related to the program general unsoundness.
+Ü compiler obviously detects errors related to the program general structure.
 This includes:

 * missing imports
 * import loops
 * lexical errors